-We believe that we are stewards not just of the conservation easements that we hold, but of the Upper Delaware River region itself—a responsibility that extends for the next seven generations.
+We believe that we are stewards not just of the conservation easements that we hold, but of the Upper Delaware River region itself.

-Protecting the Upper Delaware River region as you remember it can be part of your legacy, and an enduring gift to future generations.
-If this sounds like the kind of legacy you would like to leave, we can personally discuss (along with your tax and financial advisor) strategies to help you support the Conservancy’s land protection mission while also maximizing your tax and financial benefits.
+Protecting the Upper Delaware River region can be part of your legacy, and an enduring gift to future generations.
+If this sounds like the kind of legacy you would like to leave, we can discuss (along with your tax and financial advisor) strategies to help you support the Conservancy’s land protection mission while also maximizing your tax and financial benefits.

 Donate Stock or Real Estate

-Gifts of stock earn a federal income tax deduction equal to the fair-market-value of the stock.
-If your stock appreciated, you avoid paying capital gains on the appreciated value.
+Gifts of stock earn a federal income tax deduction equal to the gift’s fair-market value, and if the stock has appreciated, the landowner does not have to pay capital gains on the appreciated value.

 For current conserved real estate and tradelands for sale, visit our Conservation Buyer Program

 Donate land or other assets to the Delaware Highlands Conservancy in your will.
 A deduction from the value of one’s taxable estate may be allowed for land bequeathed for public purposes.
 The Directors of the Delaware Highlands Conservancy would be pleased to explain the giving options to you, your lawyer and your accountant, including IRA or life insurance beneficiary designation or a charitable bequest.

 Our Legacy Leaders (below) have included the Conservancy in their will or estate plans, or have helped a parent, partner or loved one leave a legacy.
 We hope you will consider joining them to help ensure that we can carry out our mission into the future.
 If you would like to learn more, or if you have already considered us in your estate plans, please contact us at firstname.lastname@example.org or 570-226-3164.

 Helen Early (deceased)